oschrenk/notes/git.md

 Don't do it.
 Admit you screwed up.
 Create a tag with the correct name pointing to the same commit an move on.
 This keeps your team sane.

-If you're a lone ranger you don't have a team to keep sane so go ahead.
+If you're a lone ranger you don't have a team to keep sane, so go ahead.

 Create a tag based on old tag